DafyddLlyr/Spending_Tracker/readme.md

 * Goal image updates based on user input

-* Profile or dashboard view allowing users an overview of their spending on one page
+* Dashboard view allowing users an overview of their spending on one page

 ## Screenshots

 #### View all transactions
 ![All transactions](/screenshots/all_transactions.png)

 #### View single transactions
 ![Transaction page](/screenshots/transaction_page.png)